 Article withdrawal: We expect our authors to comply with best practices in publication ethics as well as in the quality of their articles.
 To avoid withdrawal of articles we sincerely request the corresponding author to undertake the issues related to authorship, publication ethics, and accurateness of data and results at the time of submission of the manuscript.

-The authors can withdraw their article(s) at any stage of the peer-review and publication process (before the publication of the article that will not yet have the complete volume/issue/page information) by login into their author homepage and selecting ‘withdraw article’ option.
+The authors can withdraw their article(s) at any stage of the peer-review and publication process (before the publication of the article that will not yet have the complete volume/issue/page information) by login into their author homepage and selecting the ‘withdraw article’ option.
 The authors should be aware that the withdrawal action takes the manuscript out of the peer review & publication process and places it back into the author's dashboard, in the withdrawn Manuscripts list.
 The manuscript number of withdrawn articles cannot be used by the system and cannot be resubmitted.

 Submissions from editors, employees, or members of the editorial board